-The number of recipients of education benefits in EUROMOD is about 39% below the external statistics, possibly because the EU-SILC definition of education benefits does not include payments for public transport subscriptions for students whilst the external statistics include all students for whom government makes payments to public transport companies.
-The number of recipients of 'other social assistance benefits' appears to be overestimated by more than 200% in 2020 and 2021.
+The number of recipients of education benefits in EUROMOD is about 36% below the external statistics, possibly because the EU-SILC definition of education benefits does not include payments for public transport subscriptions for students whilst the external statistics include all students for whom government makes payments to public transport companies.
+The number of recipients of 'other social assistance benefits' appears to be overestimated by 32% in 2021 and 2022.
 Here, the benefits counted as 'other social assistance benefits' in EU-SILC probably include benefits paid to self-employed to cover the loss of income caused by COVID-19.
-With respect to the survivor benefits, the number of recipients in EUROMOD is underestimated by about 10% in 2020, 8% in 2021 and 16% in 2022.
+With respect to the survivor benefits, the number of recipients in EUROMOD is underestimated by about 37% in 2021, 40% in 2022 and 34% in 2023.
 Notably, the number of beneficiaries is so low that a difference of 1(,000) equals 4%.

-In 2020, the number of recipients of the (means tested) child allowance is underestimated by EUROMOD by about 14%, in 2021 by 11% and in 2022 by 10%.
+The number of recipients of the (means tested) child allowance is underestimated by EUROMOD by about 18% in 2021, by 17% in 2022 and by 4% in 2023.

-The number of recipients of family benefits is underestimated by about 4% in 2020, and 3% in 2021 and 2022.
-For the number of unemployment benefit recipients the degree of underestimation is 1% in 2020 and 2021.
-In 2022, there is an overestimation of 36%.
-By contrast, the number of recipients of disability benefits shows a overestimation of 8% in 2020, decreasing to 7% in 2021 and 6% in 2022.
+The number of recipients of family benefits is underestimated by about 4% in 2021 and 2023, and by 3% in 2022.
+The number of unemployment benefit recipients the degree of underestimation is 17% in 2021.
+In 2022, there is an overestimation of 14% and in 2023 by 20%.
+By contrast, the number of recipients of disability benefits shows a overestimation of 3% in 2021, decreasing to 1% in 2022 and 2023.